asanmateu/healthcare-rag-agent/README.md

 This project implements a healthcare-focused RAG chatbot that leverages LangChain's capabilities for natural language processing and Neo4j's graph database for structured healthcare data storage.
 The application provides an intuitive interface for querying complex healthcare relationships and information.

-Based on Real Python's comprehensive LLM RAG Chatbot [tutorial](https://realpython.com/build-llm-rag-chatbot-with-langchain), this implementation extends the foundational concepts with healthcare-specific data modeling and query optimization.
+This project is based on Real Python's comprehensive LLM RAG Chatbot [tutorial](https://realpython.com/build-llm-rag-chatbot-with-langchain),

 ## ✨ Key Features